Math U See Alpha – An Honest Review

 I think it started to make her really hate math all over again.
 I think she felt like math was only math facts (which it is not!), despite my best efforts to bring in fun review games.

 2. Dry workbook pages

 As I said, there is minimal parent prep work…but that means that your kid is mostly only doing black and white workbook pages.

 When you flip through the Math U See Alpha workbook, it is a sea of addition and subtraction problems and word problems.

 There is an “enrichment” page at the end of every week that my daughter usually enjoyed, but the rest of the week was spent looking at very dry material.

 I now know that so much of math and learning at this age should be done through games and fun – not “drill and kill” worksheets.

-Mastery of a lesson before moving on was initially a benefit of MUS.
+Mastery of a lesson before moving on was initially a benefit of Math u See Alpha.
 As we progressed through the curriculum though, it became a burden.

 Guess what?
 A six year old doesn’t want to stay on the same concept for weeks or months!